Why is My Dog’s Poop Black? 7 Vet Reviewed Causes & Solutions

 Seek vet care.
 Some bacterial infections can be treated with antibiotics, while other illnesses may require a different medication plan or surgery.

 Another common cause of blood in stool is swallowing blood from another injury.
-This might be a bleeding mouth or throat injury, where the dog swallows blood involuntarily, or an injured dog might lick his wounds, swallowing blood in the process.
+This might be a bleeding mouth or throat injury, where the dog swallows blood involuntarily, or an injured dog might lick their wounds, swallowing blood in the process.
 Some dogs attempt to hide their wounds, so you might not notice an injury if you aren’t looking for it.

 Treatment